linker3000/Z80-Board/README.md

 ![Image](schematic.png)

-The glue logic in the original design has been replaced with a Lattice GAL20V8; the WINCUPL .PLD source file and ,JED file for the programmer of your choice are provided.
+The glue logic in the original design has been replaced with a Lattice GAL20V8; the WINCUPL .PLD source file and .JED file for the programmer of your choice are provided.

 The unit in the photo is powered via the USB-to-TTL adapter, drawing a current of about 170mA with the following components: